-As mentioned in our last growing season post, 2014 has been the year of early: early budbreak, early flowering, early veraison and early harvest.
+As mentioned in our last growing season post, the 2014 vintage has been the year of early: early budbreak, early flowering, early veraison and early harvest.
 The acceleration of the growing cycle isn’t because it’s been really hot, though.
 Weather has been ideal all spring and summer–moderately warm and even temperatures–not too hot, not too cool.
 Without the two weeks of cool, misty days in mid- to late August, Winemaker Rob Davis expected we’d have our “first pick” before the end of the August, breaking a record, but the cooler, foggy weather last month slowed down the ripening of the clusters.
 (One of Jordan’s earliest harvests ever for red grapes was August 26, 2004, which commenced with Merlot and continued with Cabernet Sauvignon grapes arriving at the crushpad right after Labor Day—another rarity.)

 Much has changed at Jordan in those 10 years.
 Our estate vineyards have matured, Cabernet Franc has been replaced with Petit Verdot, technology has been implemented to better understand each vineyard’s soils for precision farming and new vineyard sources have been added.
 Harvesting Merlot and Cabernet Sauvignon before Chardonnay may become a new normal, as we continue to seek earlier-ripening vineyard sites for Bordeaux varieties on the east side of Geyserville in middle Alexander Valley—and Mother Nature continues to bless the region with beautiful grape-growing weather.
 We have been dreaming for a trio of stellar vintages like 2012, 2013 and 2014 ever since the humbling challenges she handed us in 2011.